twurple/twurple/.github/pull_request_template.md

 <!--
 Please enter "Bugfix", "Improvement" or "Feature" here.
-Features will only get included in new major and minor versions and should be based on the master branch, while bugfixes will be released to `@latest` more quickly and should be based on the support branch of the current minor version, e.g. `support/4.1`.
+Features will only get included in new major and minor versions and should be based on the main branch, while bugfixes will be released to `@latest` more quickly and should be based on the version branch of the current minor version, e.g. `versions/4.4`.
-Don't worry - bugfixes will also be merged back to master, if applicable.
+Don't worry - bugfixes will also be merged back to the main branch, if applicable.
 -->
 Type:
 <!--